fcgrolleau/Dynamic-RRT/README.md

 - The **Evaluation** folder includes code related to the section titled “External validation” in the paper.
 It contains the following files.

- `akiki_1_2_preprocessing.R` details the preprocessing and multiple imputation of the AKIKI trial data.
+ `akiki_1_2_preprocessing.R` details the preprocessing and multiple imputations of the AKIKI trial data.

  `data_description_val.R` reproduces Table 1 and Figure S3 (B) for the AKIKI trial data.